mbhulin/OrientTutorial/create_the_search_method.md

 select @rid as e1, in.outE('PROB_IS_AT') as e2 from PROB_IS_AT where out = ? and in.@class = 'Object' unwind e2
 ```

 Finally we don't want to get the edges but positions and scores.
 So we wrap the query by an outer SQL-query.
-From e2 we retrieve e2.in as position and from e1 and e2 we calculate a combined score.
-The division by 10 is necessara because our score alues vary from 0 to 10.
+From e2 we retrieve ``e2.in`` as position and from e1 and e2 we calculate a combined score.
+The division by 10 is necessary because our score values vary from 0 to 10.

 ```sql
 select e2.in as pos, e1.Score as s1, e2.Score as s2, eval('s1 * s2 / 10') as combiScore from (select @rid as e1, in.outE('PROB_IS_AT') as e2 from PROB_IS_AT where out = ? and in.@class = 'Object' unwind e2)